BlueprintFramework/web/apps/frontend/content/legal/privacy.md

 ## Changes to This Policy

 We may update this Privacy Policy with changes posted on this page and reflected in the "Last Updated" date.
 We will notify users of significant changes via email or prominent notice on our website.

-## Contact

-For privacy questions, concerns, or to exercise your rights, contact us at `privacy@blueprint.zip`.